-CCI's requested amendments were adopted in the House Committee hearing; it has now been introduced in the Senate and the Judiciary Committee will hear the bill on Wednesday, April 12.
+CCI's requested amendments were adopted in the House Committee hearing; it will be heard by the Senate Appropriations Committee on Tuesday, April 18.

 Position: Monitor Sponsor(s): Rep. Joseph & Rep. Weissman, and Sen. Winter Staff: Katie First

 HB23-1043, Emergency and Continued Placement with Relative or Kin